deunix-educ/TermuxSmsGateway/README.md

 #### SMS reception

-- The SMS are received on the mobile and published to the MQTT server
+- The SMS are received on the smartphone and published to the MQTT server
-- The messages are received on an MQTT client installed on the subscribed machine (1 or more)
+- The messages are received on a MQTT client installed on the subscribed machine (1 or more)

-#### Conditions for receiving or sending

-- Take a public or private MQTT server to relay messages
-- Subscribe MQTT clients to the same topics

 #### Non-exhaustive use